Heroes-of-Lowhelm/HOL_V2/README.md

 7. Deploy GearsEvolution contract
 * token address is required when deploy all of them, set each NFT's contract address
 ***
-Call AddMinter transition for NFT contracts (1, 2, 3) with the address of each NFT's evolution contracts.